Génération Foot

 Académie Génération Foot, also called Association Sportive Génération Foot is an association football club founded in 2000 in Dakar, Senegal.
 The Stade Lat-Dior, which has a capacity of 8,712, is their home stadium.

 History

 Académie Génération Foot Amara Touré was founded in 2000 in Dakar by Mady Touré.
 The club took the name of Amara Touré, the father of Mady.

+In 2003, they entered into a partnership with Metz.
+In 2014–15, the club won both the National 1 (third tier) and the Senegal FA Cup.
+The club was promoted again during the following season after finishing as runners-up during the 2015–16 Ligue 2 season.

+In 2017, they won their first Senegalese Championship, with Ibrahima Niane the top scorer for the season, scoring a record number of 19 goals.

+In 2025, 17 year old Amara Diouf was named among the best teenage wonderkids in football, in the annual Goal NXGN 50 best teenage wonderkids article.